 Dismayed but still not fully discouraged, Robert acquires a job at the store, and he and Sylvie start spending more and more time together, bonding over their shared love for music.
 It begins purely as a platonic relationship, transforming into a summer fling, complete with stolen kisses, dancing under a streetlight, and stargazing from a rooftop.
 And soon enough, it almost inevitably becomes something profoundly deeper.
 As it often happens in urban fairy tales like this, the lovers are forced to part ways because their immediate destinies lie elsewhere.

 Robert goes to Paris with his band, not knowing that Sylvie is pregnant with their child.
 After Lacy (Alano Miller), Sylvie’s fiancé, returns from the Korean War, he accepts her as she is.
-They marry and start raising her daughter together.
+They marry and start raising their daughter together.
 Five years pass before Robert and Sylvie’s paths cross again.
-Amidst the flood of emotions and wistful musings, they both realize that they have never gotten over each other.
-Sylvie subsequently makes a drastic decision, choosing to live for herself for the first time in her life.
+Amidst the flood of emotions and wistful musings, they both realize they have never gotten over each other.
+Sylvie subsequently makes a drastic decision, choosing to live for herself for the first time.

 She picks love over security and passion over comfort.
 She separates from Lacy and renews her relationship with Robert, later introducing him to their daughter.
 At this point, the film suddenly pivots.
-Ashe doesn’t end his movie at a conventional happily ever after.
+Ashe doesn’t end his movie with a conventional happily ever after.
 Instead, he forces his protagonists to confront the realities of their time and puts their love through a metaphorical trial by fire.
-Robert and Sylvie almost fail the test, but it’s mostly due to a lack of communication.
+Robert and Sylvie almost failed the test, but it was mostly due to a lack of communication.
 Their love for each other remains as strong as ever.

 Sylvie’s Love Ending: The Sacrifices Made For Love